Qwinn1/forktools/README.md

 These are all very simple bash scripts.
 No compiling is necessary.
 Simply cat them and verify they're not doing anything you wouldn't want to do yourself.

-Note that in the following description, FORKNAME is the name of the hidden file and binary for the fork.
-In all forks I'm aware of, the two are the same (minus the leading period of the hidden directory, of course).

 # INSTALLATION

 ```